It’s not an official holiday, because Brazil’s signature sipper doesn’t really need one.

 by Sean Chaffin

-The annual day is set for Thursday, September 13 and is perfect way to ‘infuse’ yourself with a taste of Brazilian culture.
+The annual day is set for September 13th and is the perfect way to ‘infuse’ yourself with a taste of Brazilian culture.
 Need a pronouncer for Cachaça?
-Just say ‘ka-SHA-sah’.
+Just say ‘kah-SHA-sah’.

 According to the celebration’s official site: “Cachaça is considered the first distilled cane spirit in the Americas, pre-dating rum by nearly a hundred years.
 The earliest recorded distillation of fresh sugarcane juice into spirit was in 1529 on a sugar plantation on the Brazilian coast.”
 Who knew?